 It is only applicable to hinged assemblies of which both parts have a mass of 250 g or more and where the moving part with respect to the hinge can be construed as a "door" or a "lid".
 A door or lid can be defined for the purpose of this requirement as a closure of extended surface area with an extended hinge line.
-Other hinged parts without a significant surface area or hinge line would probably fall into the category of folding mechanisms (see 4.12.1) or other collapsible toys (see 4.12.2).
+Other hinged parts without a significant surface area or hinge line would probably fall into the category of folding mechanisms (see 4.12.1, toy pushchairs, perambulators and similar toys) or other collapsible toys (see 4.12.2, other toys with folding mechanisms).

-The requirement relates to the entrapment and injury through squashing of a finger between edges along the hinge line and between surfaces parallel with the hinge line as shown in Figure 2, but not between other edges and surfaces of the assembly.
+The requirement relates to the entrapment and injury through squashing of a finger between edges along the hinge line and between surfaces parallel with the hinge line as shown in Figure 4, but not between other edges and surfaces of the assembly.
 It is concerned only with the considerable force which can be applied to the edges of the hinge line when the door or lid is closed or opened.